 - Be agile.
 Your initial straighten pass will likely deliver a significant improvement - but you are also likely to overlook some potential improvements.
-Meet with your team after one week and again after two weeks to brainstorm further improvements as part of your initial implementation.
+Plan a 5S team meeting with a focus on straightening at the one and two week points, and brainstorm further improvements as part of your initial implementation.

 What Are Some Examples of Straighten?

 - Use color as a way of organizing and creating meaning.

 - Integrate shadow boards and other visual indicators into the plant floor.